 We are committed to safeguarding and promoting the welfare of children and young people and we expect all staff, governors and volunteers to share this commitment.
 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse.

 Everyone who works or volunteers at the academy is subject to an enhanced DBS disclosure.

 Our safeguarding policies are available on our policies page here and the Multi Academy Trust Safeguarding principles are available on the MAT Policies page here.

 We follow guidance on good practice on this area from:

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Gary Watson, or one of the safeguarding team Kirsty Patmore or Sara Henderson.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with Laura Stevenson, our designated safeguarding lead, or Sara Henderson, our deputy designated safeguarding lead.

 Young Carers are people aged between 5-18 years of age who have a responsibility or help someone with day to day needs.
 It may be as simple as talking and listening to them when they are sad or helping out in the family home.

 If you think your child/children could be a young carer, please contact us to discuss further or visit http://www.youngcarerscoventry.co.uk

 Local safeguarding children boards are partnerships between local councils, police, National Health Service (NHS) and other key partner agencies working together to safeguard children, young people and adults.

 The Coventry Safeguarding Children Board (CSCB) can be contacted on https://twitter.com/coventrylscb or 02476 832568 or coventryLSCB@coventry.gov.uk